liatrio/liatrio-otel-collector/cmd/compgen/README.md

 ### Merging into main

-If your component is ready with base functionality, then you can create a component to the main branch.
+If your component is ready with base functionality, then you can create a pull request to the main branch.
 It's recommended to follow the "small batch delivery" paradigm.
 Thus, please submit small changes.
 That may mean that you commit a skeleton component with bare minimum functionality as a starting point.